Italy police rumble airport art thieves

 "Using the uniforms they normally wore to work in the airport, they easily convinced people that they were providing a genuine service and managed to swindle them," the police said.

-By the time the victims realized what had happened, the paintings had been whisked away and hidden, ready to be sold on the black market.
+By the time the victims realised what had happened, the paintings had been whisked away and hidden, ready to be sold on the black market.

 Two paintings by contemporary artists Ugo Attardi and Renato Guttuso, valued at more than 50,000 euros ($55,000), stolen in a particularly lucrative haul a few days ago, had been recovered.